culturedigitalskills/2024-360-digitisation/episodes/introduction.Rmd

-All panoramas can be created using specialized panoramic cameras, wide-angle lenses, or by using software to stitch together photos taken from a single vantage point.
+All panoramas can be created using specialised panoramic cameras, wide-angle lenses, or by using software to stitch together photos taken from a single vantage point.